Monitoring ecological impacts in the Bois-Jean River, Wallonia (Belgium)

 As part of our ORP-funded project assessing the ecological and social effects of small barrier removals, the BRF team travelled to southern Belgium to monitor the removal of two weirs in the Bois-Jean River, a tributary within the Semois (Meuse) catchment.

-The Bois-Jean basin lies in the Semois Valley National Park, one of Belgium’s recently designated national parks created to protect high-value terrestrial and freshwater ecosystems across the wider Semois catchment.
+The Bois-Jean river lies in the Semois Valley National Park, one of Belgium’s recently designated national parks created to protect high-value terrestrial and freshwater ecosystems across the wider Semois catchment.
 Within the park, river fragmentation has been identified as a major pressure on ecological continuity.

 Weirs removals and restoration approach